Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 ## Tuesday, March 15, 2022

 * Pope Martin V is credited with bringing the papacy back to Rome for good, it became some thing of a papal duty to restore the city to its former greatness.

+* After being elected pope, Julius II commissioned architect Donato Barmante to renovate the Vatican Palace and to serve as chief architect to replace Saint Peter's Basilica with a new church.

+* Even though located in Rome, San Pietro in Montorio is associated with the nation of Spain.